 Ski Salt Lake Super Pass

-The Ski Salt Lake Super Pass offers guests the opportunity to experience four world-class ski resorts in the Salt Lake City area including Alta, Brighton, Snowbird, and Solitude with no blackout dates.
+This easy-to-use Ski Salt Lake Super Pass will help you make your skiing vacation easier and an amazing price, as this pass allows access to four world-class ski resorts in the Salt Lake City area, including Alta, Brighton, Snowbird, and Solitude, for one great price!

 - Alta Ski Shop

 - Moonbeam Rentals at Solitude

 Join Alta for a day of pure, unspoiled skiing ranging from challenging terrain to great beginner and intermediate skiing!
 Respected for its classic powder skiing and spectacular views, Alta provides a unique setting for unforgettable experiences, and the resort’s focus on skiing has earned the resort accolades as a “purist’s mountain.”
 It is one of only three remaining areas in the United States to be a skiers-only mountain, and it celebrates over 70 years of skiing!
 Since officially opening in January 1939, Alta has offered a quality skiing experience for a fair price.

 Just 25 miles southeast of Salt Lake City, Alta boasts 2,200 skiable acres with more than 116 runs.
 It is especially friendly to beginners and intermediate-level skiers, but there’s no shortage of excitement for more advanced skiers either.
 Alta’s ski areas are 25% beginner level, 40% intermediate, and 35% advanced.
 There are also five kilometers of groomed track for cross country and Nordic skiing.
 The natural terrain of the Wasatch Mountains provides plenty of great opportunities for boarders to play!